Celebrating 900 years of being a City.

 PEOPLE’S PROCESSION PARTICIPANTS:

-We would like to thank all those who are taking part today for their fantastic enthusiasm and community spirit!
+We would like to thank all those who took part in our 2025 People’s Procession for their fantastic enthusiasm and community spirit!

 Procession Leader: Grant ‘Grand Marshall’ Stott